 In general, it’s a good idea to focus on collecting any kind of logs that have to do with a user’s actions, but don’t forget about checking various errors, warnings, security alerts, and so forth (in essence, anything that has to do with security or system errors).

-The tools of the trade will make your job faster and easier
+3. The right tools of the trade will make your job faster and easier

-It even works if the hard drive has been damaged.
+It even works when the hard drive has been damaged.

 Therefore, it’s of vital importance to the log forensics investigation that you store the logs collected in a high-security environment protected by passwords and under a lock and key so no one can tamper with them.